-It's Olympic year, and Nikon is releasing its Olympic camera, the D4.
+It's Olympic year (Summer Olympics 2012 in London) and Nikon is releasing its Olympic camera, the D4.

 To understand the significance of the D4 release, we need to go back for a moment to the release of the D1, the D2X, and the D3.

 The D1 transformed the world of photography for ever.
 It was the first true digital SLR built from scratch as a digital camera (Kodak had previously rebuilt Canon and Nikon models, but the price was high and the reliability questionable), and photojournalism was transformed for ever.
 The D1 gave Nikon an immediate lead in the dSLR market, but Canon was not far behind, and Canon was first to market with the 'full-frame' dSLR.
 Whether or not Canon's full-frame was genuinely better than Nikon's subsequent D2H and D2X was a hotly debated topic.
 What was certainly true, though, was that white Canon lenses were almost universal at sports events, and in the lead at news events.
 Sports and news are important for camera brands because they are the most frequent ways in which high-end cameras appear to consumers.
 Nikon may have done well in positioning their cameras in the X-files and CSI, but Canon had the mind share as well as the market lead.
 The question was: could Nikon produce something which could compete?